 Also Read

-Gregor Johann Mendel is a scientist who is regarded as the father or inventor of genes.
-Mendel considered many garden pea plants primarily based on their distinctive features such as height or shortness; green or yellow seeds.
+Gregor Johann Mendel is a scientist who is the father or inventor of genetics.
+Mendel considered many garden pea plants primarily based on their distinctive features, such as height or shortness, green or yellow seeds.
 He applied pollen in two different pure forms.
-Below is a list of 7 peas of pea plants with different characteristics that Mendel has chosen for self-breeding.
+Below is a list of 7 peas of pea plants with different characteristics that Mendel chose for self-breeding.

 The resulting offspring is called the first generation of the child or F1.
 This F1 generation is self-propelled and gives birth to a second-generation filial or F2.
 The genes passed on from parent to offspring are called "traits", and they exist in pairs called "alleles".